PhD, Princeton

 Biography

-Born in St. Boniface, I grew up in North Vancouver and studied physics and math at UBC before switching to English.
-In graduate school I specialized in British literature of the period 1740 to 1830; my dissertation was on cross-dressing in eighteenth-century culture and society.
-After holding a Killam post-doctoral fellowship in the History Department at UBC, I came to Waterloo where I teach and research eighteenth-century and Romantic literature.
+I grew up in North Vancouver and studied physics and math at UBC before switching to English.
+In graduate school, I specialized in British literature of the period 1740 to 1830 and wrote my dissertation on cross-dressing in eighteenth-century culture and society.
+I picked up a deep interest in history along the way and, after holding a Killam post-doctoral fellowship in the History Department at UBC, I came to Waterloo where I teach and research eighteenth-century and Romantic literature and history.

 Selected publications